lee2sman/nosebook/_posts/2025-05-14-lil-dungeon.md

 ## known bugs/limitations

-* The monster spawner is not very smart.
+* update: due to some sizecoding tips from a comment on the game page, i shrunk my code which freed me up to be abl e to add in code that prevents monsters from spawning on top of the player. ~~The monster spawner is not very smart.
 When it creates a new level a monster could spawn on top of you, killing you.
-I wasn't able to fit a correction to this in within the strict limits
+I wasn't able to fit a correction to this in within the strict limits~~
 * Technically the monsters can walk offscreen and then back on, so they could kill you if you're on the outer ledge and they walk into you
 * The monsters can move 8 directions orthogonally while the player cannot.
 Again, this was a limitation based on my inability to fit in an either/or X/Y movement mechanism for the monster within the code length limitations.
 * The left-behind screen residue/artifacts are a result of not redrawing the screen background, and I think are both visually interesting and make the game slightly harder.
 I like it!